- Can I use stuff from this site?

 But aside of this, I do have a life outside of MMHP, so I don’t always have the time to reply to the volume of e-mail that I receive.
 So some may go unanswered, for which I apologize.
 However I do read all e-mails and I make an effort to respond where appropriate.
 It won’t necessarily happen any time soon, though.
 I don’t have a set schedule for reading e-mail, so you may find I answer within a day one time you mail, then take two weeks the next.
 Don’t take it personally.

-You can try checking this FAQ frequently if your e-mail doesn’t get answered.
-If I get a lot of e-mails about a particular subject, I’ll update this section, so maybe your question got put here.
+You can try checking the site if your e-mail doesn’t get answered.
+If I get a lot of e-mails about a particular subject, I’ll often update the site accordingly rather than sending individual replies.

 - Where can I buy...?